readytensor/rt_forecasting_darts_naive_recent_window_mean/README.md

 # Naive Recent Window Mean Forecaster in Darts

 Naive Recent Window Mean Forecaster for the Forecasting problem category as per Ready Tensor specifications.
-For a forecast window length `f`, this mean calculates the mean of the latest `f` points in history.
+For a forecast window length `f`, this model calculates the mean of the latest `f` points in history.
 This mean value is the forecasted value for all `f` time steps in the forecast window.

 ## Project Description